The Operational Impact of Registry size, Cycle length, and Blood Type Distribution in Multi-Registry Kidney Exchange Programs: Conclusion

 \section{Conclusion}

-A multi-registry exchange program might be the way forward in the future of kidney transplants.
+A multi-registry exchange program might be the way forward for kidney transplants.
 It creates a platform for improving the number of transplants as well as the quality of matches.
-In this section, various analysis of mKEP was done on Indian data, and results showed that significant benefit could be achieved through it.
+In this paper, multiple analyses of mKEP was done on Indian data, and results showed that significant benefit could be achieved through it.
 The analysis suggested that small registries should come together to increase the pool size, which will result in a higher number of transplants and better quality matches.
-Registries with more number of hard to match patients will be better of by joining a registry with more easy to match patients, but the later does not have much incentive in terms of number of transplants, and they will consider joining the mKEP to achieve a significant gain in the quality of matches.
-The bound on cycle length also become crucial for registries to consider mKEP as registries with tighter bound will improve allot both in terms of number of transplant and quality of matches.
-If one considers non-simultaneous exchanges, then the bound of cycle length could be relaxed, and the benefit of mKEP will reduce as individual registries will start performing better.
+Registries with more hard-to-match patients will generally benefit by joining an mKEP.
+Although a registry with more easy-to-match patients may have smaller incentives in terms of number of transplants, they may consider joining the mKEP to achieve a gain in the quality of matches or improving the overall patient benefits.
+The bound on cycle length is also crucial for registries to consider mKEP.
+Registries with tighter bound will improve a lot both in terms of number of transplant and quality of matches.
+If one considers larger bounds, then the benefit of mKEP will reduce as individual registries will start performing better.

-On average mKEP will give an additional 7-9\% for lower arrival rates, which might reduce a bit around 5-6\% for higher arrival rates in a typical KEP registry.
-These percentages will increase with an increase in dropout probability, so registries, where dropout probabilities are high should consider participating in mKEP.
-Similarly, the quality of matches will improve by 4-6\% with lower arrival rates, and smaller size registries will gain around 8-9\% by joining a larger size registry in terms of quality of matches.
+On average mKEP gives a 7-9\% improvements for lower arrival rates, and 5-6\% for higher arrival rates in a typical KEP registry.
+These percentages will increase with an increase in dropout probability, so registries with high dropout probabilities should consider participating in mKEP.
+The quality of match improvements also shows similar result which will encourage registries to participate in mKEP for improving the graft survival of their patients.

 Blood group-wise comparison shows that mKEP will improve benefits for each type of patient, and no blood group will suffer by participating in mKEP.
 O blood type patients in easy-to-match registries might suffer in terms of number of transplants to that registry, but the overall significant increase can be seen for those patients, so from a patient's point of view mKEP will always be better off than individual allocations.